NicolBolas/Proposal-Ideas/Trivial Operations.md

 ## Trivial Construction In-Place

-These functions construct an object in place via trivial default construction.
-But they do so in such a way that the object's initial value representation shall be the data currently residing in that memory.
-These functions require `T` to be trivially default constructible.
+These functions construct an object in place, but they do so in such a way that the object's initial value representation shall be the data currently residing in that memory.
+These functions require `T` to be either:

+1. Trivially default constructible.
+2. Trivially copyable and CopyConstructible.

+`T` will be initialized as if by a trivial constructor call.

 Note that while these functions could in theory be used to achieve type-punning (conversion of `int` to `float` by bits), such an operation would still be UB.
 The value representation of an `int` is different from that of a `float`.
 And the function can only work if the value representation stored in the memory matches that required for the `Type`.

 It could however permit you to perform punning if source and destination types are layout compatible (so long as the destination is trivially default constructible too).
-Strict aliasing is preserved due to the ending of the lifetime of the prior objects in that storage.
+Strict aliasing rules are preserved, as this reuses the storage and therefore ends the lifetime of the prior objects in that storage.

 ````
 template<typename T>